Iraq travel advice

 Curfews

 Authorities impose curfews on short notice throughout the country.
-Monitor local media in order to stay informed.
+Monitor local media to stay informed.

 The Arba’ een

-The next Arba’ een pilgrimage will take place on August 25, 2024.
+The Arba’ een pilgrimage in 2026 will take place around August 3.

 Before and during the pilgrimage, you can expect: